azukaar/Cosmos-Docs/src/content/docs/guides/users.md

 You can also generate password reset links for existing users, in case you haven't setup emails yet.

-Finally you can delete a user or reset their 2FA if they lost their device.
+Finally, you can delete a user or reset their 2FA if they lost their device.